Darxo/Hardened/README.md

 - **Distracted** (caused by **Throw Dirt**) now reduces the damage by 20% (down from 35%) and disables the targets Zone of Control during the effect
 - **Encourage** (granted by **Supporter**) can no longer make someone confident and it no longer requires the user to have a higher morale than the target per tile distance.
 - **Hand-to-Hand Attack** is now enabled if you carry an empty throwing weapon in your main hand.
 - **Insect Swarm** now disables the targets Zone of Control during its effect.
 It no longer reduces the Initiative.
-It now reduces the combat stats by 30% (up from 50%)
+It now reduces the combat stats by 30% (down from 50%)
 - **Net Effect** no longer reduces the Initiative of the target
 - **Puncture** now requires the target to be surrounded by atleast 2 enemies.
 It is now affected by **Double Grip**
 - **Recover** now applies the same Initiative debuff as using **Wait**